 What does your Business Intelligence program have to do with CDS implementation?
 A lot.
 Attempting to implement a CDS system without first having a strong BI program in place is a bit like trying to build a castle in the middle of a swamp.
 In other words, without a strong BI program foundation, your attempt to implement a CDS system is likely to sink into the muck.
 There is a misconception that BI programs only deal with the medical billing process or only provide support to business management.

 If you can manage to put together and maintain a high-functioning BI program, it’s like having 499 pieces of a 500-piece jigsaw puzzle put together.
 When it comes time to integrate the last piece of the puzzle, you’ll know exactly where the CDS is supposed to go and how it fits into the larger picture of managing your practice.
 The best CDS system will be one that acts as a logical extension of your existing BI program and is able to be integrated as quickly and seamlessly as possible.

 (An example of Patient Volume analytics with a BI integrated platform.
 Courtesy of Information Week)

-A great BI program not only serves as the foundation for CDS integration, it can improve productivity, performance, workflow, asset utilization and supply chain costs.
-It can also help streamline your financial reporting, budgeting and planning, with real time analytics.
-At MBA Medical Practice Management we leverage the latest technology, best operational practices and 25 years of experience to help healthcare providers implement Business Intelligence programs and Practice Management Solutions that make sense.
+A great BI program not only serves as the foundation for CDS integration, but also improves productivity, performance, workflow, asset utilization, and supply chain costs.
+It also helps streamline your financial reporting, budgeting, and planning with real-time analytics.
+At MBA Medical Practice Management we leverage the latest technology, best operational practices, and 25 years of experience to help healthcare providers implement Business Intelligence programs and Practice Management Solutions that make sense.

 We offer a comprehensive and integrated approach to managing the business side of medicine to ensure our clients and their patients are able to thrive.
-If you are looking for cutting edge physician office services, thinking about implementing a Business Intelligence program, or have questions about how to improve the efficiency of your medical practice, MBA can help.
-Request a Consultation here: https://mbamedical.com/request-a-consultation/ or give us a call at (866) 622-2455.
+If you are looking for cutting-edge physician office services, thinking about implementing a Business Intelligence program, or have questions about how to improve the efficiency of your medical practice, MBA can help.
+Request A Consultation Here or give us a call at (866) 622-2455.